timofeymukha/libWallModelledLES/README.md

 literature.
 A tiny toy case can be found under tests/testCases/channel\_flow where the 0/nut file provides an example of setting up the boundary conditions.
+The article linked to in the beginning of the README also serves as documenation.

 ## Best practice guidelines ##
 This is intended to be a summary of tips based on the experience of the developers and users of the library.
 The intention is to give a good starting point for new users.
-Naturally, results may vary heavily depending on the case in questions.
+Naturally, results may vary heavily depending on the case in question.

 - In the boundary layer, define your grid density as the number of cells per delta^3, where delta is the thickness of the boundary layer.
   A good number is 27000 cells, but you can get good results with less.
-  This will need an apriori knowledge of the distribution of delta across the wall.
+  This will need an a-priori knowledge of the distribution of delta across the wall.
   A RANS precursor can do the job.
 - Use an isotropic grid in the boundary layer.
-  In particular, no need to refine it towards the wall, which may seem weird after wall-resolved LES.
+  In particular, no need to refine it towards the wall, which may at first seem weird for practitioners of hybrid RANS/LES methods.
   For some inspiration on unstructured meshing strategies see (Mukha, Johansson & Liefvendahl, in ECFD 7, Glasgow, UK, 2018).
 - In regions where the TBL is attached, set *h* to be the distance to the second consecutive off-the wall cell centre.
 In other regions, use *h=0*, i.e. sample from the wall-adjacent cell.
 - Use a mildly diffusive numerical scheme, e.g. LUST.
 Tips regading what other schemes worked well are welcome :).
 - The WALE model is a good first choice for SGS modelling.
 - If your simulation crashes because of the wall model (you can usually see that in the log), make sure you have a good initial condition.
-- If your simulation crashed anyway, use *h =0*, this is the most stable regime.
+- If your simulation crashed anyway, use *h =0*, this is pretty much guaranteed to be stable.
 - Large values of *h* are known to sometimes lead to a crash, in particular, if the grid below *h* is refined.
 - If you use *h=0*, use an algebraic wall model in integral formulation, i.e. the *LOTWWallModel* with e.g. the *IntegratedReichardt* law.
-- Use a low tolerance and a decent number of iteration for the Newton solver, this will remove spikes in *nut* that may occur when the solver is not converged.
+- Use a low tolerance and a decent number of iteration for the Newton solver, this will remove occasional spikes in *nut* that may occur when the solver is not converged but have no impact on the performance in general.
   A tolerance of 0.0001 and 20-30 iterations is usually a good choice.
-  All te iterations will be taken only if the the tolerance is not achived earlier.
 - Similarly, for ODE models, use a relatively dense 1D grid, e.g. 50 points.
-  There is no large impact on performance.
+  There is no large impact on performance either.

 ## Source files' contents

 The contents of the files in each folder is briefly described below.
-Most classes are implemented in a pair of files with the same name ending with .C and .H, as is customary in C++.
+Most classes are implemented in a pair of files with the same name ending with .C and .H, as is customary in C++ and OpenFOAM.
 Each such pair is treated as one item in the list below, without providing the file extension.

 - eddyViscosities